Simzali/Firefly-Game/Firefly/README.md

 ### ← index.html

 The HTML file contains HTML code that sets up a webpage for our game.
 We also add libraries in this file using HTML tags.

-### ← README.md

-That's this file.
-This is the place to tell people more about what your game does and how you built it.

 ### ← style.css